BurnyCoder/talk-to-all-llms-at-once/README.md

 ## 🙏 Acknowledgments

 - [OpenRouter](https://openrouter.ai/) for providing unified access to multiple LLM APIs
-- The teams at Anthropic, Google, and OpenAI for developing these amazing models
+- The teams at Anthropic, Google, OpenAI, Meta, xAI, Alibaba, DeepSeek, and other AI labs for developing these amazing models